 Waiting until your baby is six months means that they will be more likely to be able to feed themselves, manage foods in their mouth and swallow properly, which reduces the risk of choking.

-- She can pick up food and put it into her mouth.
+- They can pick up food and put it in their mouth.

-- Teething — she may begin to cut her first teeth sometime around six months which helps with biting and chewing food.
-But some babies do get their first teeth sooner than this and a baby who is unsettled and putting her fists in her mouth may be teething rather than hungry.
+Most babies start to cut teeth at around six months, which helps with biting and chewing food.
+Some babies do get their first teeth earlier than this and a baby who is unsettled and putting their fists in their mouth a lot may be teething rather than hungry.

 For a younger baby starting on solid foods, who is being spoon-fed, you can add expressed breastmilk, formula or the water the vegetables were cooked in.

 Wheat-based foods contain gluten and this is not recommended for babies under six months.
 After this time, however, babies can eat most foods except whole nuts and similar foods which could cause choking.
 You may be surprised that babies can cope with pieces of lean cooked meat, pasta, fruit or bread that they can hold and suck on.

 It's worth knowing that research from the LEAP study (Learning Early about Peanut Allergy) in February 2015 indicates that babies at increased risk of peanut allergy might benefit from early introduction to peanut-containing foods.
 It's too soon to state whether guidance to families should change, but it's possible that recommendations will change once the results have been fully considered.

 Baby-led weaning is a way of introducing solid foods by letting your baby choose what they eat and feed themselves when they are ready.
 This means it is more likely to tie in with their ability to take food into their mouth, move it around and swallow safely.
 Although it can be messier at first, parents often say that babies who can choose what to feed themselves have wider food tastes.